 position is that if a country cuts off water resources to its neighbour, the neighbour

 has repeatedly claimed, not only against Sudan but also against Ethiopia.
-As a
+As per customary international law, the stoppage of interstate river waters to

-disputing that—it is an act of war.
+another riparian state will technically amount to the use of force.
+Therefore, it is an act of war.
 But with the benefit of hindsight, it will

-economic (counterfeit currency) warfare, etc.
+economic warfare, counterfeit currency warfare, etc.

 Earlier, they used to say